-Problems in Walt Disney World that Nobody Expects
+Disney World Hidden Problems — Issues Nobody Expects

-As a frequent visitor to the Disney Parks, and a former cast member, I’ve always held a special place in my heart for WDW.
-Attracting millions each year, the most magical place on Earth isn’t immune to real-world problems.
-After countless trips to the park, I’ve compiled a Top 10 List of issues that many visitors don’t anticipate, and hopefully you’ll be better prepared than I was!
+As a frequent visitor to the Disney Parks and a former cast member, I’ve got a special place in my heart for WDW.
+But let’s face it – even the most magical place on Earth isn’t immune to real-world problems.
+After countless trips (and a few mishaps), I’ve compiled this no-holds-barred Top 10 List of issues that many visitors don’t anticipate.
+Buckle up, because this ain’t your typical pixie-dusted guide!

 1. Getting Sick